MikheyevLab/Computing-Fall-2015/_posts/2015-09-25-2-starting-wth-python.md

     ```
 4. What are atomic data-structures and why are they special?
 5. What is a list?
 In other programming languages you might encounter the term array, is there any difference to a list in Python?
 Does Python have arrays?
 6. What is a dictionary?
 How do you check if a key is already present?
-Hw do you get a list of keys and/or a list of values?
+How do you get a list of keys and/or a list of values?
 9. Let's say you want to read a very large file that contains many lines of text.
 What is the advantage of using an iterator, compared to a list when looping over all of its lines?
 6. Implement a binary search tree in Python.
   - First think about how you would model such a tree and what basic components it has.